aicenter/road-graph-tool/SQL/proc_descriptions/procedure_compute_speeds_from_neigborhood_segments.md

 - [x] check if indexes `node_segments_osm_id_idx` and `node_segments_geom_idx` are used:
     - [x] `node_segments_osm_id_idx`.
 IS NOT USED
     - [x] `node_segments_geom_idx`.
 IS USED
-- [ ] Humanize/formalize the description of the procedure
+- [x] Humanize/formalize the description of the procedure

 ## QA
-- Q: Why `EXECUTE format('...')` is used? - A:
+- Q: Why `EXECUTE format('...')` is used?
+Im not really seeing the need in that - A:
-- Q: Point 5.1 is reducable to a value stored in some variable.
+- Q: Point 5.1 is reduceable to a value stored in some variable.
 Any need in create view?
 (The only assumption is that's leftover after debugging). - A:
 - Q: Refresh of views kinda stinks (We're not updating `node_segments` after creation) (The reason may be that there could be concurrent modification of the table, but this function is supposed to run isolated, that's why im not sure why its here). - A: I guess everything comes down to `WHERE nodes_ways_speeds.to_node_ways_id IS NULL` clause in `node_segments` view creation query.
 Every time we refresh after insertion to `nodes_ways_speeds`, we basically remove those records from `node_segments`, which were used to add to the target table.
 - Q: `node_segments_osm_id_idx` looks like is not used at all.
 We may consider removing creation of this index. - A: